Hull Fair

-Hull Fair is Europe's largest travelling funfair, which comes to Kingston upon Hull, England for one week from 5 pm on Friday to 11 pm of the Saturday eight days later, encompassing 11 October each year.
+Hull Fair is Europe's largest travelling funfair, which goes to Kingston upon Hull, England for one week from 5 pm on Friday to 11 pm of the Saturday eight days later, encompassing 11 October each year.
 The fair is open every day between these days except Sunday.
 Unlike small local fairs, Hull Fair attracts rides, attractions, and travellers from a wide variety of different regions from around the country.

 History

 Hull Fair received its first Royal Charter in 1279, although it had operated informally prior to that time.

 The fair is one of the city's biggest traditions, as well as one of its oldest events.
 Carrying on with such tradition, the fair is opened by the Lord Mayor of Hull on the opening evening, normally at 5 pm.

 Local tradition states that the changing of the calendar in 1751 led the locals to believe the loss of eleven days affected their fair.
 “Give us back our eleven days,” was the cry as an enraged mob charged around the streets of Hull, calling for the return of their eleven-day festivities which they believed to have been lost due to the calendar change.
 The outraged masses got their wish and from that year onwards 11 October, or the Friday nearest to it, became the official date for Hull Fair.

 The fair is held on land on the east side of Walton Street, situated next to the MKM Stadium and the Tigers Trust Arena.